 Babies with a cleft lip

-Babies with a cleft lip (without a cleft palate) can often breastfeed.
-Sometimes there are difficulties with forming a seal between the breast and lip but, depending on the type and size of the cleft, the breast can often mould to the gap.
+Babies with a cleft lip (without a cleft palate) may be able to breastfeed.
+There can be difficulties with forming a seal between the breast and lip but, depending on the type and size of the cleft, the breast may be able to mould to the gap.

 A hissing sound usually means air is entering the mouth, so try to re-position the baby on the breast to help them to form a vacuum.
 The nipple needs to stay on the back of the tongue, so it may be useful to help the baby by holding the breast in the mouth.
 Small changes in the vacuum will result in the nipple slowly moving towards the front of the baby’s mouth which will make feeding less effective.